New York Divorce Attorney

 Prior to filing a case in New York’s Family Court, you should consult an experienced family law attorney.
 While the Family Court can assist you in preparing your petition, a skilled family law practitioner can prepare the paperwork for you and handle the filing, service, and prosecution of your case.

-Alatsas Law Firm handles many different types of family law concerns, including prenuptial agreements, divorce, child custody and visitation, child support, and spousal support.
+Our New York family law attorney at Alatsas Law Firm handles many different types of family law concerns, including prenuptial agreements, divorce, child custody and visitation, child support, and spousal support.
 Our goal is to help you better weave through the maze of procedure and bureaucracy that exists in a large institution like the Family Court so you can move forward with confidence.

 A prenup can be used to create guidelines for the use and ownership of any assets, debts, and finances during a couple’s marriage.
 This includes property owned prior to entering the marriage and the support of a spouse and any children from previous relationships in the household.